cranjesh/images-test/TheSoldiersLegacyThorough.md

 She continued, "He always felt a connection to its history.
 This manor, you know, has its secrets.
 The wine cellar, well, it's rather extensive.
 Edward used to joke that it could hide a small army.
 Every room, every closet, even the extensive wine cellar, has been examined.
 We found nothing."

-Lady Blackwood hesitated before continuing.
-"Edward often spoke of the house’s old secrets.
-He once told me that in the days of the Reformation, this very manor held hiding places for priests fleeing persecution—hidden passages, concealed compartments.
-He joked that one could lose a fortune in this house and never find it again."
+Lady Blackwood hesitated.
+'Edward often spoke of the house’s old secrets—hidden passages from the Reformation, concealed compartments.'

 Holmes’s brow lifted slightly.
 "A house built to hide things.
 Most intriguing."